Srijansarkar17/Ultra-Low-Latency-Market-Microstructure-Simulator-Real-Time-Execution-Engine/README.md

   on_book_update() -> This function decides where to place buy and sell orders every time the order book changes("""
     Called every time the order book updates
     """)

+  #### Explaination of this logic inside on_book_update()

+  Step 6: Calculate Quote Prices bid_price = mid - self.spread_offset - skew
+  ask_price = mid + self.spread_offset - skew

+  ##### Without skew
+  buy at mid - spread_offset
+  sell at mid + spread_offset

+  ##### With skew
+  inventory > 0 → prices move DOWN
+  inventory < 0 → prices move UP

+  #### Explaination
+  et’s do this with a very concrete real-life example, step by step.

+🎯 Scenario: You are a BTC market maker
+Current market
+Best Bid (bb) = 100.00
+Best Ask (ba) = 100.10

+So:

+mid = (100.00 + 100.10) / 2 = 100.05

+You choose:

+spread_offset = 0.05
+inventory_skew = 0.02

+✅ Case 1: No inventory (neutral)
+inventory = 0
+skew = inventory × inventory_skew = 0

+Prices
+bid = mid - spread_offset = 100.05 - 0.05 = 100.00
+ask = mid + spread_offset = 100.05 + 0.05 = 100.10

+📌 You quote exactly at the edges of the book.

+💡 Interpretation
+You are balanced.
+No risk.
+Just collect spread.

+⚠️ Case 2: You bought too much BTC (inventory > 0)
+inventory = +1.0 BTC
+skew = 1.0 × 0.02 = 0.02

+Prices
+bid = 100.05 - 0.05 - 0.02 = 99.98
+ask = 100.05 + 0.05 - 0.02 = 100.08

+📉 Prices moved DOWN

+Side	Before	After
+Buy	100.00	99.98
+Sell	100.10	100.08
+Why?

+You already own too much BTC

+You want to:

+buy less → bid lower

+sell faster → ask lower

+📌 This pushes inventory back toward zero.

+⚠️ Case 3: You sold too much BTC (inventory < 0)
+inventory = -1.0 BTC
+skew = -1.0 × 0.02 = -0.02

+Prices
+bid = 100.05 - 0.05 - (-0.02) = 100.02
+ask = 100.05 + 0.05 - (-0.02) = 100.12

+📈 Prices moved UP

+Side	Before	After
+Buy	100.00	100.02
+Sell	100.10	100.12
+Why?

+You are short BTC

+You want to:

+buy faster → bid higher

+sell less → ask higher

+📌 Again, inventory moves back toward zero.

+🧠 Real-Life Analogy (Very Intuitive)

+Imagine you run a gold exchange shop.

+You have TOO MUCH gold

+You lower your buy price (don’t want more gold)

+You lower your sell price (want to get rid of gold fast)

+You have TOO LITTLE gold

+You raise your buy price (attract sellers)

+You raise your sell price (slow down selling)

+That’s exactly what skew does.